wp-plugins/flexytalk-widget/readme.txt

 == Description ==

-**IMPORTANT: Google is blocking new chat invites.
-We are not accepting new users until we recover from this issue.
-Other JABBER / XMPP accounts are working without problems**

 Impress your website visitors and convert them into loyal customers.[FlexyTalk](http://bit.ly/WVGgIT)  integrates with your current IM app and mobile phone.
 No software downloads nor complicated chat dashboards.